zhuangh/CarND-Advanced-Lane-Lines/writeup_zhuang.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+Then I fit my lane lines with a 2nd order polynomial kinda like this:

 ![alt text][2lanes]